RafaMellado/contact_list_front/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# Contact List APP

+This project is a App that allows you to manage your contacts in differents contact books.

+You can create contact contact books, create contacts within these contact books and show the updates history of each contact

+## How to start

-In the project directory, you can run:
+In the project directory, you need to do some steps before:

+### `yarn install` or `npm install`

+With this command, you will install the dependencies of this project.

 ### `yarn start`